 Shoei helmets came in at number 6 in our review of the safest crash helmet brands.

-We recommend both Revzilla (PA) for outstanding service and free delivery, and Rocky Mountain ATV/MC (UT & KY) for free delivery and returns*.
-Please click either link to drop onto their Shoei helmets pages or see here for more info about our recommended retailers.
+We recommend Revzilla (PA) for outstanding service and free shipping, and both Rocky Mountain ATV/MC (UT & KY) and 2 Wheel (CA) for great service, free shipping and returns.
+Or you can click through to the Shoei helmets pages at Amazon if you prefer to buy from there.
+Please click any link to drop onto their Shoei helmets pages or see here for more info about our recommended stores, including T&Cs.

 Shoei wanted the GT-Air to be as quiet as possible.
 Of course, helmet noise does depend on some things other than the helmet – including the sort of bike you ride (it’ll be quieter sat behind a barn door fairing than bolt-upright on a naked for example).
 Also, the GT-Air is a sports-touring helmet so the aerodynamics are designed for a more upright riding position – not nose down near the tank.
 Having said that, lots of owners reckon it’s anywhere from good to great in terms of quietness.
 It’s always subjective and depends on what your last helmet was and if you’re wearing plugs or not – and one rider reckoned the big vent on the top made quite a bit of noise which again would be dependent on whether you’ve got vents closed or not.
 But if you’re wanting a quiet helmet, the GT-Air seems overall very good and broadly commended for quietness.